 Selecting the KCC Reads Book

 The KCC Reads program involves our campus community in a book selection process each year.
-It is managed through a series of cohort meetings and involves a Winter Reading Group that reads and discusses nominated books.
+It is managed through a series of cohort meetings and involves a Winter Book Club that reads and discusses nominated books.
 Nominations occur in the Fall term of the previous academic year and are solicited from the entire KCC community.
 Any member of our community may nominate a book by filling out the online form.
 Alternatively you may print the nominations form and send it via inter-office mail to Maureen Fadem, C-309.

 We aim to select a book that

 has been published recently, will garner student interest and course adoptions on a wide scale;

 has the potential to serve as appropriate material for courses in multiple disciplines;